microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add an offset

 You can control how far a pointing teaching tip is set apart from its target and how far a non-pointing teaching tip is set apart from the the edges of the XamlRoot using the TargetOffset property.
 Like [Margin](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.margin?view=netframework-4.7.2), TargetOffset has four values – left, right, top, and bottom – so only the relevant values are used.
 For example, if the target is left of the teaching tip, the TargetOffset.Left will be used.
-If the teaching tip has no target, the TargetOffset’s Right and Bottom will be used to space it from the bottom right corner of the window.
+If the teaching tip has no target, the TargetOffset’s Right and Bottom will be used to space it from the bottom right corner of the XamlRoot.

 The following example shows a non-pointing tip with the TargetOffset’s Left/Top/Right/Bottom all set to 80.